 High Court grants Campaign Against Arms Trade permission to judicially review licensing of arms exports to Saudi Arabia

-Conor McCarthy and David Gregory of Monckton Chambers, led by Martin Chamberlain QC and instructed by Leigh Day, are acting on behalf of the Campaign Against Arms Trade (CAAT) in its challenge to the decision by the Secretary of State for Business, Innovation and Skills to continue to grant licences for the export of military equipment to Saudi Arabia.
+Conor McCarthy of Monckton Chambers, led by Martin Chamberlain QC and instructed by Leigh Day, is acting on behalf of the Campaign Against Arms Trade (CAAT) in its challenge to the decision by the Secretary of State for Business, Innovation and Skills to continue to grant licences for the export of military equipment to Saudi Arabia.
 On the 30th June, the High Court gave CAAT permission to judicially review the government in respect of this decision taken by the Secretary of State.
 CAAT claims that over 6000 people have been killed in the ongoing bombardment of Yemen and that the export of arms continues despite serious allegations and compelling evidence that there is a clear risk Saudi forces might use the equipment to violate international humanitarian law (IHL).

 Numerous sources, including the UN Security Council-appointed Panel of Experts on Yemen and the UN Secretary General, have made findings that Saudi Arabia has perpetrated violations of international humanitarian law in Yemen.